 - The system should offer multi-room monitoring.
 Observers should have the ability to choose specific rooms though a simple user interface.

-- Make sure you have the ability to monitor different rooms at different times as the patient population changes.
+- Make sure you have the ability to monitor rooms different departments or units, so you can observe as needed and at different times as the patient population changes.

-- You should be able to converse with the patient to alert them to their impending safety hazard or alert them that help is on the way, and the patient should be able to respond audibly, if they are able.
+- You should be able to converse with the patient to alert them to their impending safety hazard or alert them that help is on the way, and the patient should be able to respond audibly through the device.

-- Your system should allow you to scale it to the size of your facility and patient population.
+- Certainly, your system should allow you to scale it to the size of your facility and patient population.
 Many monitoring systems are “one-size fits all.”
 Work with your vendor to ensure you have the system you need that works for your facility, your staff and your patients.
-The system should not need redundant maintenance.
+Of course, the system should not need redundant maintenance.

-Having a comprehensive system in place for patient monitoring can reduce the likelihood of readmission due to falls or other complications like respiratory distress or obstruction.
-A monitoring system increases safety, decreases errors, optimizes workflow and reduces burnout by alleviating non-clinical task trips for the Care Team.
-Including video monitoring with a comprehensive program of patient education helps reduce readmissions to secure CMS and other reimbursements, and offers another layer of transformative care delivery for your patients.
+A comprehensive system for patient monitoring reduces the likelihood of readmission due to falls or other complications by spotting problems before discharge.
+A monitoring system increases safety, decreases errors, optimizes workflow and reduces burnout by reducing non-clinical trips for the Care Team.
+What’s more, video monitoring with a solid program of patient education helps reduce readmissions, and you can secure reimbursements with video monitoring.
+It’s another dimension of transformative care delivery for your patients.

 1 Abbe JR, O’Keeffe C. Continuous Video Monitoring: Implementation Strategies for Safe Patient Care and Identified Best Practices.
 J Nurs Care Qual.
 2021 Apr-Jun 01;36(2):137-142. doi: 10.1097/NCQ.0000000000000502.
 PMID: 32658001; PMCID: PMC7899219.